pabloUrizar/ADS_Labo3/Labo06/Labo06.md

 $ id -G | wc -w
 3
 ```
+3 groups in total, so 2 other groups from the primary.

-### Interpreting access control metadata on files and directories
+### **Interpreting access control metadata on files and directories**

 1. For the following files, determine who is the owner, which group owns the file
 and characterize the group of people who can read, who can write and who can